 Step 2: Calculate your budget and down payment

 After you have determined your readiness to buy a home, the next step in the homebuying process is calculating your budget and down payment.
 To calculate your budget, look at your mortgage-to-income ratio.
 This is the percentage of your annual gross income that will be devoted to paying your monthly mortgage payment.
 According to Investopedia, a good rule of thumb is that your mortgage-to-income ratio should not exceed 28% of your gross income.
 For example, if your gross monthly income is $10,000 your monthly mortgage payment should stay under $2,800 (28% of $10,000).
-If you are still having trouble coming up with your price range, try using Mr. Cooper’s Price Range Calculator to help you determine your budget.
+If you are still having trouble coming up with your price range, try using a price range calculator to help you determine your budget.

-To learn more about down payments, how much you should put down, and saving tips, check out Mr. Cooper’s blog “What You Need To Know About Making a Down Payment on a House.”
+To learn more about down payments, how much you should put down, and saving tips, check out the blog “What You Need To Know About Making a Down Payment on a House.”

 Step 3: Choose the mortgage that is right for you